In the middle of it all

 Welcome to the neighbourhood

 Laneways & Street Art

-Turn down pretty much any laneway in Melbourne, and you’ll find a hidden bar, hole in the wall coffee shop or an amazing piece of street art.
+Wander down pretty much any laneway in Melbourne and you’ll find a hidden bar, hole-in-the-wall coffee shop or an amazing piece of street art.
 If you are lucky you might even see the artist in action, can in hand.
 There is a great free walking tour that departs Parliament every day that will give you an in-depth insight into Melbourne’s history, architecture and of course, iconic laneways.

-Across the road in Fitzroy lies graffiti-covered pavements along which small, charismatic cafes and bars are filled with energy from the early morning, to the early morning.
-A suburb that embraces diversity, you will find all mana of eateries, pubs, bars and shops no more than a few minutes walk from your home at The Mansion.
+Across the road from our location is Fitzroy.
+Discover graffiti-covered pavements along which small, idiosyncratic cafés and bars are filled with energy from the early morning, to the early morning.
+A suburb that embraces diversity, you will find all manner of eateries, pubs, bars and shops here.
+All just a few minutes walk from your home at The Mansion.

 The Garden State

 Melbourne is a city celebrated for its green spaces with large parks, walkways and cycling paths scattered throughout.
 The Mansion is located smack bang in between two major city parks: Carlton Gardens and Fitzroy Gardens.
 These spaces explode into life during the warmer months and create an enchanting space to have some chill time.

 The Mansion is wonderfully located just a five-minute walk or tram ride to many of Melbourne’s cultural hotspots.
 We’re talking the hipster capital Fitzroy, Lygon Street in Carlton, eclectic and grungy Collingwood and Richmond’s Thai and Vietnamese restaurant strip.
 Getting around is simple and affordable with Melbourne’s first-class public transport system.

 The Culture Capital